joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

 Use `rules` to include or exclude jobs in pipelines.

-Rules are evaluated when the pipeline is created, and evaluated *in order*.
-When a match is found, no more rules are checked and the job is either included or excluded from the pipeline depending on the configuration.
-If no rules match, the job is not added to the pipeline.
+Rules are evaluated when the pipeline is created, and evaluated *in order* until the first match.
+When a match is found, the job is either included or excluded from the pipeline, depending on the configuration.

+You cannot use dotenv variables created in job scripts in rules, because rules are evaluated before any jobs run.

+`rules` replaces [`only/except`](#only--except) and they can't be used together in the same job.
+If you configure one job to use both keywords, the GitLab returns a `key may not be used with rules` error.

-`rules` accepts an array of rules.
-Each rules must have at least one of:
+`rules` accepts an array of rules defined with:

 - `if`
 - `changes`
 - `exists`
-- `when`

-Rules can also optionally be combined with:

 - `allow_failure`
-- `needs`
 - `variables`
-- `interruptible`
+- `when`

-You can combine multiple keywords together for [complex rules](../jobs/job_rules.md#complex-rules).
+You can combine multiple keywords together for [complex rules](../jobs/job_control.md#complex-rules).

 The job is added to the pipeline:

-- If an `if`, `changes`, or `exists` rule matches, and is configured with `when: on_success` (default if not defined), `when: delayed`, or `when: always`.
+- If an `if`, `changes`, or `exists` rule matches and also has `when: on_success` (default), `when: delayed`, or `when: always`.
 - If a rule is reached that is only `when: on_success`, `when: delayed`, or `when: always`.